 “Amata cares deeply about environmental conservation, responsible and sustainable development as part of the legacy we give the next generation” Mr. Chuchat said.
 “Amata continues to think of new and revolutionary ways in which we can reduce carbon emissions and we strive to be a market leader in this regard” he added.

 Mr. Chuchat Saitin brings a wealth of experience from engineering and management, including industrial park construction, dam construction and water and wastewater management in Thailand, Vietnam and Myanmar.
 He has become a sought-after speaker in water conferences to share his experience and studies in water and wastewater management and recycling in particular.
-Amata's wastewater treatment plants recycle over 40 percent of all wastewater collected, and all treated wastewater is fully recycled inside the industrial estates.
+Amata's wastewater treatment plants recycle 100 percent of all wastewater collected, and all treated wastewater is fully recycled inside the industrial estates, saving 40% of water from natural resources.

-As the director of the Water and Environment Institute for Sustainability, an organization under the Federation of Thai Industries, he contributes his time and efforts to support the country to achieve water security in the EEC.
+As the Vice Chairman of the Water and Environment Institute for Sustainability, an organization under the Federation of Thai Industries, he contributes his time and efforts to support the country to achieve water security in the EEC.